Last updated on October 17th, 2025.

 Mohnkuchen is a classic German poppy seed cake that combines a buttery crust, creamy poppy seed filling, and a sweet crumbly topping.
 It’s the kind of recipe that surprises in its simplicity and always keeps people coming back for more.

-The complete recipe is at the bottom of this post on the recipe card.
+The complete recipe including measurements is at the bottom of this post on the recipe card.
+This recipe is made of three parts: the dough, the filling, and the topping.
+Please ready the below notes and tips.

-- Optional: lemon zest (it does complements the nutty flavor of poppy seeds).
+- Flavor Options: Rub with the sugar orange, or lemon zest (it does complements the nutty flavor of poppy seeds).
+Almond extract: add 1/2 teaspoon with the egg.

 For the Filling